NDevTK/cel/docs/deployment.md

 # An ActiveDirectory domain.
 ad_domain {
   name: 'foo.example'
-  netbios_name: 'foo'
-  domain_mode: Win2012R2
-}

   # AD Domain Controller.
 This is regarded as a service that runs on a specific
   # machine.
 This definition just anchors the AD DS to the machine named 'dc'.
-ad_domain_controller {
+  domain_controller {
-  ad_domain: 'foo.example'
     windows_machine: 'dc'
+  }
 }

 # A Windows machine.